GiregWillame/BT/README.md

 # BT : (Adaptive) Boosting Tree for Tweedie distributed response variable.

+## Aknowledgements

+The author has been theoretically supported by Detralytics' Scientific Directors Julien Trufin and Michel Denuit.

+The idea behind (A)BT is similar to the one developed in the `gbm3` package, originally written by Greg Ridgeway <greg.ridgeway@gmail.com>.
+This package is inspired by the latter and some of the developed codes are then pretty similar.

 ## References

-This package is based on the original idea proposed by J. Trufin and M. Denuit.
+This package is based on the original idea proposed by Detralytics' Scientific Directors Julien Trufin and Michel Denuit.
 For more information, see **DetraNote**

 ## Package builder and maintainer